circlefin/circle-ecosystem/README.md

   - Restaurants
   - Remittances
   - Payroll
-platform:                 # Required.
+platform: [List]          # Required.
 List of all applicable platforms that the app supports.
   - Web
   - iOS
   - Android
-region:                   # Required.
+region: [List]            # Required.
 List of all applicable regions that the app operates in.
   - NA
   - LATAM
   - EMEA